A more accessible future

 PCAs may also ride for free on the Long Island Rail Road and Metro-North Railroad.
 However, PCAs may be required to carry identification that shows they are employed by a PCA agency.

 Customers with disabilities are permitted to bring their service animals into all MTA transit facilities.
-The animals must be securely leashed for the safety of all customers.
-A service animal is defined as an animal (usually, but not always, a dog) trained to aid or guide and accompany a person with a mental or physical disability.
+A service animal is defined as an animal (usually, but not always, a dog) trained to aid or guide and accompany a person with a disability.

 Although customers are not required to carry identification for their service animals, New York City Transit, through its Office of ADA Compliance, issues a service animal voluntary identification (ID) card that customers may obtain and carry for convenience.
 A customer may, on a voluntary basis, present this ID card to a Transit employee or a police officer.
-(Due to COVID-19 – Until further notice, please send in applications for timely processing via electronic copy to the email on the last page of the application.)
 Click here for the voluntary application.

 Accessible Station Lab

 At Jay St-MetroTech Station in Downtown Brooklyn, tested over a dozen new features — including both physical infrastructure and smartphone apps, all designed to make subway travel more accessible for riders of all abilities, including those with vision, hearing, mobility or cognitive disabilities.
 Find out more about the "living lab" and the features that we tested, some of which are still on display.

 Track key metrics we use to measure how people with a range of access needs navigate our bus and subway system.
 This includes:

 - usage trends for the Reduced-Fare MetroCard program,